JamperCin/FormsCreator/README.md

 **: You can obtain the value/answer saved  for each field by doing the following **

-Pass the unique code of a field to get the answer/value saved for particular code Smaple value for getting data saved for field 'A01'
+Pass the unique code of a field to get the answer/value saved for particular code Sample value for getting data saved for field 'A01'
 ```
  Forms f  = new FormsUtils(getActivity()).getSavedAnswer("A01");